mcglynn-m/McGlynnMAS/README.md

 # McGlynn MyMas Crew

-This describes the **Product Feature Comparison Multi-Agent System (MAS)**.The goal of this project is to learn how to go from “Prompts to Production,” meaning building the system from the beginning until the end.
+This describes the **Product Feature Comparison Multi-Agent System (MAS)**.The goal of this project is to learn how to go from “Prompts to Production,” meaning how to build the system from the beginning until the end.
 * This collaborative multi-agent system is designed to help consumers make informed purchasing decisions by systematically gathering, analyzing, and presenting comprehensive product feature comparisons across multiple brands and companies.
 * Three agents are set up to Analyze, Research, and Summarize the results.

 ## Prompts
-Initial prompt for the Project Master Plan providing the goals of the target personas:
+Once the business goals and strategies are decided, prompts are created.
+This example is one main prompt for the Project Master Plan and states the goal for the target persona:

 "Act as a consumer who wants to compare product features and options from many brands or companies for an informed decision.
 Design a Multi-Agent System (MAS) using CrewAI.com framework.
-Write a 3-agent MAS master plan.
+Write a three-agent MAS master plan.
 Describe each agent’s roles, responsibilities, skills, tasks, and output deliverables for the above purpose and output as a markdown format artifact."

-Other prompts are used to help create all the code files (main, crew, agents, tasks).
-It is an iterative process of providing AI input, reviewing output, checking output, and testing the files.
+ Then other prompts are used to help create all the code files (main, crew, agents, tasks).
+It is an iterative process of crafting providing AI input, reviewing output, testing and carefully checking output.

 ## User Input
 In this MAS, the user is prompted for three types of input:  "Product_Category.”
 "Target_Brands,” and “Needs Features.”
 Any relevant input can be used, depending upon the users’ desires.